Create wealth and meet your financial goals with a ULIP investment plan, start investing from Rs. 3,000/month.

 How does ULIP taxation compare to mutual funds and ELSS?

 ULIPs, mutual funds, and ELSS all offer market-linked returns, but their tax treatment differs.
-ULIPs offer tax-free maturity under Section 10(10D) if premiums are within Rs.
+ULIPs offer tax-exempt maturity under Section 10(10D) if premiums are within Rs.
 2.5 lakh annually.
 In contrast, mutual funds and ELSS are subject to capital gains tax (10% on LTCG above Rs.
 1 lakh annually).

-Additionally, ULIPs allow tax-free switching, whereas mutual fund rebalancing can trigger tax events.
+Additionally, ULIPs allow tax-exempt switching, whereas mutual fund rebalancing can trigger tax events.
 So, in terms of tax on ULIP, they often offer better long-term efficiency — especially for investors looking for insurance with returns.